tharagopinath/greybus-spec/source/special.rst

    The AP uses this operation to request the SVC to power ON or power OFF the Interface associated with the Interface ID.

+.. c:function:: int intf_refclk_state_set(u8 intf_id, u8 enable, u8 *result);

+  The AP uses this operation to request the SVC to enable or disable the reference clock to the Interface associated with the Interface ID.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^